 As a concept, machineshop IoT can shape how the custom machining industry structures its production, quality assurance, and workflow.
 To understand the concept, this article will introduce machineshop IoT, answer the question “how is IoT used in manufacturing,” and then delve into the benefits of IoT in industry.

 The Industrial Internet of Things is a subset of this category of technologies that focuses on industrial applications.
 This can be machines and processes that allow for constant monitoring and evaluation of products as they are being built.
-IIoT is also referred to as the ‘Industrial Internet’, which is a term GE coined in 2012.
+IIoT is also referred to as the ‘Industrial Internet,’ which GE coined in 2012.

-The broader Industrial Internet doesn’t just refer to electronics or manufacturing, but also to tools and traditionally non-electric equipment.
-An example of this can be seen in new metal pipes that instantly send signals when they detect corrosion anywhere in their lining.
-These can detect leaks in industrial equipment before they get out of hand, and in some cases can shut down the system in the event of abnormalities.
+The broader Industrial Internet doesn’t just refer to electronics or manufacturing but also tools and traditionally non-electric equipment.
+An example of this is the new metal pipes that instantly send signals to an internet machine shop when they detect corrosion anywhere in their lining.
+These can detect leaks in industrial equipment before they get out of hand, and in some cases, can shut down the system in the event of abnormalities.

-Many IIoT compliant devices have in-built sensors but other manufacturing technologies can be retrofitted after the fact.
+Many IIoT compliant devices have in-built sensors, but you can retrofit other manufacturing technologies after the fact.
 These sensors allow them to carry signals that can make communication far more convenient for a machine shop.
-The reporting can easily be set to a plethora of common devices, from phones to computers.
-These devices can often piggy-back off of wi-fi, Bluetooth or Near Field Communication (NFC), making them easy to apply to any workplace with little additional sensors necessary.
+In addition, the reporting is adaptable to a plethora of common devices, from phones to computers.
+These devices can often piggyback off of wi-fi, Bluetooth, or Near Field Communication (NFC).
+Therefore, it makes it easy to apply to any workplace with few additional sensors necessary.

 This doesn’t just comprise the main CNC machine, but even parts and bits.
 This would be a paradigm shift, as now individual machine components would be able to broadcast data such as temperature readings, performance metrics, levels of vibration, etc. This in-depth data can lead to far better standards of machine operations along many fronts.